New Jersey and Pennsylvania

 Call or text 215-599-6544 or 717-996-4411 in PA or 609-277-3166 in NJ

-I am a Second Generation Trial Lawyer who understands the difficulties families face when a loved one is bitten by a dog.
+I am a Pennsylvania & New Jersey Trial Lawyer who understands the difficulties families face when a loved one is bitten by a dog.
 There are many legal and medical questions that need to be answered.
-As a New Jersey and Pennsylvania Dog Bite Lawyer with over twenty five years of experience, I will answer your questions and address your concerns about your dog bite claim.
+As a Dog Bite Lawyer with over twenty five years of experience, I will answer your questions and address your concerns about your dog bite claim.
 Your initial consultation is free, and if you choose to put your trust in me to represent you or a loved one, I will only get paid if I win a settlement or trial on your behalf.
 My office will also pay all legal costs upfront that are associated with bringing a successful dog bite claim.

 According to the Center for Disease Control and Prevention, there are over 4.7 million dog bites each year.
 800,000 serious enough to require medical attention including 386,000 emergency room visits.
 While I I know people love their pets; the large number of incidents is alarming not only emotionally and physically but financially as well.
 According to the Insurance Information Institute, the average dog bite insurance claim recovery is over $32,000.
 Fortunately, most homeowner’s insurance policies cover dog bite claims; however, some insurance policies may include an exclusion for all dog bite claims or claims involving certain breeds such as Pit Bulls.